-If I had to guesstimate a percentage of agency websites I’ve seen in the past year with at least one of these UX issues, it would be over 80%.
+If I had to guesstimate a percentage of agency websites I've seen in the past year with at least one of the UX issues outlined here, it's over 80%.
 And many agency websites struggle with multiple UX challenges.
 That alone should be enough to get your attention.

 But it couldn't be happening to your agency website, could it?
 Not the one you just completely redid?
 It might be.

 When agency leaders aren't aggressive about identifying potential CX and UX issues, they go overlooked.
 In other cases, agency leaders are aware of their website issues but have them on a laundry list of things "to get to" as resources permit.
 It may be time to make your agency's UX a higher priority.